Sunday, March 31, 2019

 "The Big Empty" soundtrack

-One night, about a year ago, I was flipping through channels on TV and I came across this goofy movie that came out in 2003 called "The Big Empty."
-I'd never seen it nor even heard of it before.
+One night, about a year ago, I was flipping through channels on TV and came across this goofy movie from 2003 called "The Big Empty."
+I'd never seen it or even heard of it before.

-"The Big Empty" stars Jon Favreau who agrees to deliver a package for money to pay off his debts, and ends up with a wacked out cast of characters in a desert town.
-Along the way there's a oddball neighbor, a jealous boyfriend, a mysterious cowboy, space aliens and a conspiracy theorist.
-It's a crazy dark comedy, sort of in the same realm of "Repo Man" and "Roadside Prophets."
+"The Big Empty" stars Jon Favreau who agrees to deliver a package for money to pay off his debts, and ends up with a whacked-out cast of characters in a desert town.
+Along the way, there's an oddball neighbor, a jealous boyfriend, a mysterious cowboy, space aliens and a conspiracy theorist.
+It's a crazy dark comedy, sort of in the same realm as "Repo Man" and "Roadside Prophets."
 And the fact that Favreau plays a struggling actor in L.A. almost makes it seem like a bizarre sequel to "Swingers."

 Honestly, it's kind of surprising that not only did a movie with such a quirky story get made, but that the filmmakers managed to enlist such actors as Favreau, Daryl Hannah, Sean Bean, Bud Cort, etc.

-Anyway, besides enjoying the movie, I also liked the soundtrack of mostly country-rock tunes.
+Anyway, besides enjoying the movie, I also liked the soundtrack, which included mostly country-rock tunes.
 When I looked it up, I discovered that while the movie score by Brian Tyler was released, an actual soundtrack that included the songs had not.
-And that led me to gathering them all into one place.
+That led me to gather them all into one place.

 1. 18 Wheels & A Crowbar – BR549